OpenHD/Documentation/installation-guide.md

 # Installation Guide

+## Prerequisites:

-### Prerequisites:\
+### Requirements

-1\) A windows or linux PC (otherwise, read "manual install" below)\
-2.1) For hardware that doesn't have soldered memory (e.g. RPI4): SD card reader and a high quality SD card at least 8GB in size (16GB or higher is recommended)\
+1. A windows or linux PC (otherwise, read "manual install" below) 2.1 For hardware that doesn't have soldered memory (e.g. RPI4): SD card reader and a high quality SD card at least 8GB in size (16GB or higher is recommended)
-2.2) For hardware with soldered memory (e.g. Ochin & CM4 with eMMC): High quality USB cable\
+2.2 For hardware with soldered memory (e.g. Ochin & CM4 with eMMC): High quality USB cable
-\

 Step 1:\
 Download and install the latest OpenHD imager (based on rpi imager) from \
 [https://github.com/OpenHD/OpenHD-ImageWriter](https://github.com/OpenHD/OpenHD-ImageWriter)\